-Every year, weed gets higher … in THC, that is.
-Throughout our shared history with the cannabis plant, we've slowly bred the plant to produce more of its primary intoxicating and psychoactive cannabinoid, with THC percentages of some plants now reaching the mid-30s.
+Every year, weed gets higher — in THC, that is.
+Throughout our shared history with the cannabis plant, we've slowly bred it to produce more of its primary intoxicating and psychoactive cannabinoid, with THC percentages of some plants reaching the mid-30s.

-As the plant has evolved to become more desirable to humans, thereby securing its own survival, a number of strains with particularly high ratios of THC content have emerged and garnered reputations as some of the most potent weed on the planet.
+Though cannabis contains myriad cannabinoids, with more than 100 cannabinoids identified in the plant to date, it's still tetrahydrocannabinol that reigns supreme.
+And as the plant has evolved to become more desirable to humans, thereby securing its own survival, a number of strains with particularly high ratios of THC have emerged and garnered reputations as some of the most potent weed on the planet.
 For good reason.

 If you're looking for a high-THC experience from cannabis flower, an ever-growing variety of ultra-high-THC strains are available in most legal markets.
 To put you on the right track, here are some of the top 10 weed strains historically known to deliver the highest amounts of everyone's favorite cannabinoid.